IamoBin2162/IamoBin2162.github.io/README.md

     fail(message)
 raises RuntimeError with message message

+    div(a, b)
+a / b

+    unreachable(msg="")
+gives an assertion with msg

+    unimplemented()
+raises UnimplementedError

+    var_dump(*values)
+prints with this syntax: type(len) value

+    call(fn, *args)
+calls the function with args

+    each(arr, fn)
+for each element in arr, implements fn, then returns the result in an array

+    take(arr, n)
+returns first n values of arr

+    assert_equal(a, b)
+raises an assertion if a and b are not equal

+    assert_type(a, b)
+raises an assertion if a and b are not at the same type

+    retry(fn, *args, count=3)
+runs the fn with args count times

+    __random__()
+returns a 5 length random string (from both ascii letters and digits)

+    String(value)
+returns the str version of value

+    Number(value)
+returns the num version of value

+    Bool(value)
+returns the bool version of value

+    π
+math.pi

+    e
+math.e

+    𝜏
+math.tau

 # addr
 syntax: addr VALUE as SAVE \
 addr keyword gets the ptr of VALUE, and then saves it to SAVE